AntwonbKelly/Subdirectory_Name_Finder/README.md

 # How to use

-1. Press <b>Select Dir</b> To select a main directory that contains mutliple subdirectorys.
+1. Press <b>Select Dir</b> To select a main directory that has multiple subdirectory.

 2. Enter a word to search for

-3. Press the <b>SearchNames</b> button in order to locate desired subdirectories based on entered word
+3. Press the <b>SearchNames</b> button to find desired subdirectory based on entered word